IliyanMomin/IliyanMomin/README.md

 ## Objective

 Growing up I have developed a profound passion for cybersecurity.
-I am very eager to transition into this field, I want to be part of a Red team as a Pentester.
+I am very eager to transition into this field.

 ## Skills